What is petroleum (Crude Oil)?

-Crude oil (a non-renewable resource) is usually found in underground areas called reservoirs.
-It is liquid in nature and yellowish black in color.
-They are composed mainly of hydrocarbons and organic compounds.
-They are usually discovered by oil prospecting scientists.
+Crude oil (a non-renewable resource) is in underground areas called reservoirs.
+It is a yellowish-black liquid and is composed mainly of hydrocarbons and organic compounds.
+They can be discovered by oil prospecting scientists.

-Sometimes, petroleum and crude oil are used to mean the same thing, but petroleum itself is a broad range of petroleum products including crude oil itself.
+Sometimes, petroleum and crude oil are used to mean the same thing, but petroleum itself is a broad range of petroleum products including crude oil.

-Saudi Arabia, USA, Russia, China and Iran are among the top crude oil producers in the world, and the USA is the world's biggest consumer of crude oil, followed by China. (source: USEIA)
+Saudi Arabia, the USA, Russia, China, and Iran are among the top crude oil producers in the world, and the USA is the world’s biggest consumer of crude oil, followed by China. (source: USEIA)

 The process of generating electricity from crude oil is very similar to that of thermal coal, which we saw on the previous page.